apl-cornell/viaduct/artifact-eval/README.md

 1. [Install Docker](https://docs.docker.com/get-docker/) if you don't already have it.
-   You shouldn't need a deep understanding of Docker to follow this guide, but [Docker Docs](https://docs.docker.com/get-started/) are a good resource if you get stuck or would like to know more about Docker.
+   You shouldn't need a deep understanding of Docker to follow this guide, but [Docker Docs](https://docs.docker.com/get-started/) are a good resource if you get stuck or would like to learn more about Docker.

 2. Download the archive file linked in the submission.
    We will assume it is named `viaduct-docker.tar.gz`.